TMTM

 • Service fees cover DoorDash’s operating costs.
 They start at 60 cents and increase based on your order total.

-• Delivery fees cover the cost of delivery and vary depending on factors such as the merchant and location.
+• Delivery fees cover the delivery costs and vary depending on factors such as the merchant and location.
 In our experience, they ranged from $0 to $3.

 • Small order fees, a flat $2.50 charge, help cover the cost of small orders below a certain amount.